Sometimes we forget that honey bees aren’t the only types of bees out there.

 Types of native bees

-The miners dig out tunnels in patches of bare soil in your garden.
+The mining bees or miners dig out tunnels in patches of bare soil in your garden.
 Although they are solitary creatures, they can live in clusters.
 But there’s no division of labor.
 Each female is responsible for setting up the offspring for the future.

 Some of these superb pollinators include squash bees that specialize in pollinating squash.
 Alkali bees are mining bees too.
 Farmers build habitats for them using a tarp and clay.